 Drink and be Merry typographic bulbul

 Drink and be Merry typographic illustration was created for the Xmas and New Year period for friends and clients.
-The illustration uses both hand drawn and digital illustrated elements.
-I used a range of ink pens, which included Rotring fine liner pens and brushed to create the hand drawn elements of the illustrations.
-I choose to illustrated a Xmas bauble, as its easily associated with Xmas, and it’s a good shape to use combining many illustrated Xmas elements, such as the holly leaves, bells and smaller bulbuls, which are all carefully arranged together around the typography, central to the illustration ‘Drink & be Merry’ to create the bauble.
+The illustration uses both hand-drawn and digital illustrated elements.
+I used a range of ink pens, which included Rotring fine liner pens and brushed to create the hand-drawn elements of the illustrations.
+I choose to illustrate a Xmas bauble, as its easily associated with Xmas, and it’s a good shape to use combining many illustrated Xmas elements, such as the holly leaves, bells, and smaller bulbuls, which are all carefully arranged together around the typography, central to the illustration ‘Drink & be Merry’ to create the bauble.

 Once the bauble illustration was at a dense level, it was rescanned into Adobe Photoshop, where I used textured imagery and masked particular areas of the illustrations such as the typography and the background to achieve a depth and rich textured layered effect.

 This illustration was a personal project, which I choose to create to send to Clients, as well as friends and family.
 I choose to create personal projects as it’s an interesting and personal way to reach out to clients and friends.